arun-kr-reddy/notes/programming.md

   ![](media/programming/towers_of_hanoi.png)

 ## higher order procedures
-- whenever trying to make complicated systems and understand them, it is crucual to divide the things up into as many pieces as I can, each of which I understand separately
+- whenever trying to make complicated systems and understand them, it is crucial to divide the things up into as many pieces as I can, each of which I understand separately
 summation of integers & summation of squares have almost the same program with only term differing (`a` & `(square a)`), but we don't like repetition & no repetition means you only write it once (also only understand and debug it once)
   ```lisp
   ; Σ i, for i=a to i=b